Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ﻿# Step 1 - Employee DB

-This will walk through the process of creating the required tables, and stored procedures, etc. needed for the `Employee` within the database.
+This will walk through the process of creating the required tables, and stored procedures, etc. needed for the `Employee` within a Microsoft SQL Server database.
 All of this work will occur within the context of the `My.Hr.Database` project.

 The [`Beef.Database.Core`](../../../tools/Beef.Database.Core/README.md) provides the capabilities that will be leveraged.
 The underlying documentation describes these capabuilities and the database approach in greater detail.